opendrc/opendrc/docs/manual.md

 **OpenDRC** is an efficient Open-Source design rule checking (DRC) engine with hierarchical GPU acceleration.

 Four steps to use **OpenDRC**.
-1. initialize the engine with rule information and mode.
+1. Initialize the engine with rule information and mode.
-2. assign the gds database.
+2. Assign the gds database.
-3. for each rule, do design rule checking.
+3. For each rule, do design rule checking.
-4. output the violations.
+4. Output the violations.

 There is an example: